 It’s the most wonderful time of the year… right???
-What a loaded little jingle that is!
-For many of us the holiday season is full of wonder and joy, but what we don’t see behind the gorgeous decorated tree or the impeccable table scape is the stress and strain that can come with the expectation of a “perfect” holiday.
+The holiday season is full of wonder and joy for kids and adults, but sometimes what we don’t see behind the gorgeous decorated tree or the impeccable table scape is the stress and strain that can come with the expectation of a “perfect” holiday.

 Take some time to sit down and write out what a “successful” or “happy” holiday season would look like.
 Really think about what would bring joy to you and others around you.
 Is it truly a perfectly cooked meal, or is it more about quality time together?
 Is it about getting the gift of a year, or making memories that will last far beyond.
 Be realistic, take into account the things you can’t control (family, weather, illness, etc…) and then…